The Year of the Book

 Anna charmed me from the first page.
-I loved the descriptions of the stories she read, and though … Continue reading
+I loved the descriptions of the stories she read, … Continue reading

 This week our family had to make a difficult decision.
 Our Siamese-Russian Blue cat battled serious health issues for some time.
 Because of her age, it wasn’t wholly unexpected.
 But she was in great pain, and we couldn’t let her continue to suffer.
 We said goodbye and brought her to our vet’s office to be humanely put to sleep.

 She’d been a member of our family for nearly thirteen years, and we love and miss her.
 Probably none more so than her feline companion, who is now alone during the days for the first time since she was a kitten.

 So… in honor of our loss, I’ve made a list of memorable cats in literature.
 Hope you enjoy.

 Appreciating the Little Things

 While thinking about how to start this blog post, something popped into my mind: how it’s so part of our nature to take things for granted.
 We expect the sun to rise every morning.
 If we have running water, we expect it to come out of the pipe when we open the spigot.
 If you live in the Western World, you might add driving to work every day, obtaining the latest technology, or ordering anything you want from Amazon.
 But after living in Chile for thirty-seven years, I’ve learned to be grateful for little things.
 Amazing as it might sound, one of those little things is books.

 What if New Books Weren’t a Few Clicks Away?